dantaki/mMBA/lecture1/README.md

 #### Timing for Actionable Intelligence

 Ansoff's model, 20% is required to make a move.
-People who pull the tigger on 80% knowledge miss out on opportunities
+People who pull the trigger on 80% knowledge miss out on opportunities

 Knowledge increases overtime.

 * Strong Signal = linear, predictable, companies should be fairly well to respond to strong signals
 * Weak Signal = time period from 20-80% is really short.
 There's not a lot of time to respond to a weak signal.

-When making desicions, why not have internal assessment on externals and adapt to them when others cannot?
+When making decisions, why not have internal assessment on externals and adapt to them when others cannot?

 1. Problems
   * Internal
-    * Configureation
+    * Configuration
     * Dynamics
   * External
     * Transaction: with other companies